A postgraduate program

 What will I study?

-Applicants must normally hold an approved 4 year Bachelor degree in Law, or a discipline related to the field of study, or equivalent qualification from an approved tertiary institution.
+Applicants must normally hold an approved Bachelor degree in Law or in another discipline related to the field of study, or equivalent qualification.

 |Mid year entry:||Yes|